trothr/xmitmsgx/Functions.md

 Logically, there is only one Rexx function defined in the interface.
 All Message Handler operations are driven as sub-functions of the one.

+The `VERSION` subfunction can be called before the message library is opened.
+(That is, before `INIT` is called.)

+Replacement tokens begin at 1.
+There is no reserved "token zero" like there is with the native interface.

 ## Methods in the Java Interface